haokipiit/react-js/Readme.md

-How functions are executed in react
+>How functions are executed in react

+...
 function Expenses(props) {
   return (
     <Card className="expenses">